 If you’ve ever lived in a tiny apartment, but love playing host, you’ll know the challenges of accommodating overnight guests when space is limited.

 The first (and most obvious!) step to hosting overnight guests is to tidy and declutter.
-Take the opportunity to get rid of all your unwanted or unused items that have been sneakily accumulating as the year has gone by.
+Take the opportunity to get rid of all your unwanted or unused items that have been sneakily accumulating.
 Also pack away or hang up any clothes you might have left out as well as any other items that you might have left lying around.
 Once you’ve created more space for yourself, it’s time to make space for your guests!
 Start by walking through your apartment and making a note of where you could store some of your guests’ belongings, for example leaving a few hangers or a shelf free in your cupboard, as well as where it would be best to set up their bed.
 If your guests will be sleeping on an air mattress, try and move all your furniture to one side or against one of the walls.
 If your guests are sleeping on the couch or daybed, consider moving an ottoman or small bedside table alongside it to create a comfy nook for them.

 Read more: Clever storage ideas for small homes

 After tidying and clearing away for your guests, it’s important to consider what bed option works best for you.
 Depending on the size of your apartment, the sleeping options are probably the couch, a daybed or an air mattress.